cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.2.2.1.
 Design of the successor projects
          --------------------------------
 a) General wish list according to the user feedback.
-   This is the basis for both successor projectss Java-CrypTool and CrypTool 2:
+   This is the basis for both successor projects, Java-CrypTool and CrypTool 2:
    - Modern pure-plugin architecture.
    - All languages supported by one program, one setup.
    - More modern layout, less dialog changes.